Categories

 Standard Model of Diffusion in White Matter: The SMI Toolbox

-MATLAB software for robust standard-model parameter estimation from diffusion MRI data
+Software for robust standard-model parameter estimation from diffusion MRI data.

 We are sharing a robust implementation of parameter estimation for the standard model of diffusion in white matter along with example datasets.
 The toolbox can be used to analyze diffusion MRI images and extract information about various structures present in a voxel of white matter, such as axons, extra-axonal space, and cerebrospinal fluid.